bryantu22/Simple-Cloud/README.md

 - Upload and download files from the cloud
 - Delete files and recover recently deleted files
 - File size tracker and process upload bar
+- Unique encryption and share key for each file
 - Login system
 - SSL to secure transmitted data through [Cloudflare](https://www.cloudflare.com/)